-support of the state legislature, the Governor's Office, and employers in the state.
-This section of the report outlines the actions required of each party, in generally priority order.
-For several of the implementation steps assigned to the VSC System, the Select Committee has advanced a prospective timeline, which are presented in reference to the submission of the Select Committee's final report, currently scheduled for April 16, 2021.
+For several of the implementation steps assigned to the VSC System, the Select Committee has advancesd a prospective timeline, which is are presented in reference to the submission of the Select Committee's final report report, currently scheduled for April 16, 2021.
 This timeline is intended to lay a foundation of achievable milestones that can help to demonstrate for the legislature that its funding support for the transformation is making progress.
-Its targets are aggressive in order to match the urgency necessary.
+Its targets are aggressive in reflection of the urgency necessary.
 Yet in specifying a timeline, the Select Committee cautions the legislature against using these as immutable in ways that may hinder the VSC System from taking actions in a sequence that would best achieve the goals of transformation.
 Refinements and adaptions of this initial timeline are likely to be necessary as events unfold.
 Furthermore, the Select Committee also notes that sustainable progress depends on the legislature maintaining its commitment throughout the transformation, as well as on the ongoing impact of the pandemic on enrollment and funding patterns-especially the availability and allowable uses of federal stimulus funding.